grannycart/cue-sheets/cue-sheets/Prospect-Park-New-World-Mall-and-back.md

 16. Bends left to become Martense Ave .4 mi
 17. => onto Corona Ave.  .2 mi
 18. At 111th St, make your way East through Corona Park
-	19. Cross under the Grand Central Pkwy
+	19. Cross over the Grand Central Pkwy
 	20. Go around the Fountain of the Planets
 	21. Cross under the Van Wyck and immediately
 22. <= onto Fowler Path .2 mi